kingston-hackSpace/Multimeter/README.md

 - Results:
   - **Correct voltage** → Component is receiving power; check other parts if it still doesn’t work.
 If the voltage is correct in all parts, you know the problem is elsewhere.
 Now you can:
         - Replace component.
 It might be that the component itself is faulty.
         - Check your code.
 It might be that the problem is in the code.
-Start ensuring that pin designations match the wiring you’ve built.
+Ensure that pin designations match the wiring you’ve built.

   - **No or low voltage** → Power isn’t reaching the component.
 If the voltage is missing or low, the problem is in the power path.
 Check wiring, connections, or the power source.

-**Sensor example**
+**Sensor example:**

 Testing that a sensor in your circuit is receiving the correct power:

 **- Black probe → GND pin of the sensor**